TCP/IP

 our data on the go

-http for a teletext page is now underway from
+Our http requesthttp for a teletext page is now underway from

 Antwerp center to the Reyerslaan in Brussels.
 The packet jumps